MCADO Community

 01

-Goal: Strengthen communal bonds and address underlying social issues
+Target: Strengthen communal bonds and address Social, political and economic issues.

 This creates a platform for open engagement between community members and key duty bearers, including government representatives and stakeholders.